zephirefaith/courage/it_s_her.md

 Daughter of emptiness and dread
 Mother of festivity and lights
 In some she encites
-promiscuity
+Promiscuity
 Others find in her
+A muse
+A lover
-A muse, a lover, a teacher
+A teacher
-For the lone, lost traveler
+And for the lone, lost traveler
 Fear
-And the tired laborer who welcomes
+And for the tired laborer
 A tiny death, everyday
 She is a fair master,
 Commanding the miscreants
+The crusaders
-The crusaders, the workers
+The workers
 The jokers
-Its almost a magical spell
+Hers is almost a magical spell
 To some a sweet relief,
 To some a harsh order
 Her walk is...